 Should runners do upper body workouts?

 Yes: upper body workouts are very beneficial for runners.

-All runners, whether you’re just getting started or are a seasoned distance runner, can benefit from upper body strength.
+All runners, whether you’re just getting started or are a seasoned distance runner, can benefit from upper body exercises.

 Arm strength can actually play a vital role in a runner’s efficiency.
-With each step, the arms pump and provide an extra source of momentum and energy.
+With each step, the arms pump, providing an extra source of momentum and energy.
 The stronger your arms, the more energy you generate.

-However, with so much emphasis placed on the lower body, it’s easy for runners to overlook the importance and potential benefits of upper body workouts.
+However, with so much emphasis placed on the lower body, it’s easy for to overlook the importance and potential benefits of upper body workouts for runners.

-When time is tight and training is at its peak, it may feel like there is no time to squeeze in any arm exercises.
-Between cross training, strength training, easy runs, long runs and speed workouts – there is hardly any time to spare.
+When your schedule is tight and training is at its peak, it may feel like there is no time to squeeze in any arm exercises.
+Between cross training, strength training, easy runs, long runs and speed workouts – it feels like there is hardly any time to spare.

-Luckily, upper body workouts designed for runners are usually quick, simple and easy to implement each week.
-The arm exercises can be completed before or after a run rather than dedicating an entire day to just the upper body.
+Luckily, upper body workouts for runners are usually designed to be quick, simple and easy to implement each week.
+The arm exercises can be completed before or after a run rather than dedicating an entire day to just upper body exercises.